 - Hufbauer, G. C., & Schott, J. J. (1992).
 North American Free Trade: Issues and Recommendations.
 Institute for International Economics (U.S.),Peterson Institute

 - Bergsten, C. F. (2017).
 Trade Balances and the NAFTA Renegotiation.
-Peterson Institute for International Economics, Policy Brief.
-Retrieved from https://piie.com/publications/policy-briefs/trade-balances-and-nafta-renegotiation
+Peterson Institute for International Economics, Policy Brief. https://piie.com/publications/policy-briefs/trade-balances-and-nafta-renegotiation

 - McKinsey Global Institute (2014).
-A Tale of Two Mexicos: Growth and Prosperity in a Two-Speed Economy.
-Retrieved from https://www.mckinsey.com/featured-insights/americas/a-tale-of-two-mexicos
+A Tale of Two Mexicos: Growth and Prosperity in a Two-Speed Economy. https://www.mckinsey.com/featured-insights/americas/a-tale-of-two-mexicos

 - Canadian Federation of Independent Businesses (CFIB) (2018).
-Small businesses concerned about potential changes to NAFTA: survey.
-Retrieved from https://www.cfib-fcei.ca/en/media/small-businesses-concerned-about-potential-changes-nafta-survey
+Small businesses concerned about potential changes to NAFTA: survey. https://www.cfib-fcei.ca/en/media/small-businesses-concerned-about-potential-changes-nafta-survey

 - Martineau, C., & Pastoriza, D. (2016).
 International involvement of established SMEs: A systematic review of antecedents, outcomes and moderators.
 International Business Review, 25(2), 458-470. https://doi.org/10.1016/j.ibusrev.2015.07.005